Gysin triangles in the category of motifs with modulus: Abstract

 \section{Abstract}

 In this paper, we study a Gysin triangle in the category of motives with modulus (Theorem \ref{GYSIN}).
 We can understand this Gysin triangle as a motivic lift of the Gysin triangle of log-crystalline cohomology due to Nakkajima and Shiho.
 After that we compare motives with modulus and Voevodsky motives (Corollary \ref{pinvert}).
-The corollary implies that a motive with modulus decomposes into a $p$-torsion part, and a Voevodsky motive part.
+The corollary implies that an object in $\MDMeff$ decomposes into a $p$-torsion part and a Voevodsky motive part.
 We can understand the corollary as a motivic analogue of the relationship between rigid cohomology and log-crystalline cohomology.